Top 7 Metaverse Challenges, Issues and Solutions

 As already mentioned, the term “Metaverse” has been with us since 1992, appearing in Neal Stephenson’s novel “Snow Crash”, where he envisioned a dystopian future and the in-VR existence of the next generation of internet.

 While an actual Metaverse is yet to be created, we already have quite a few, of what one could use as an example to describe the Metaverse.
 Here we are referring to early gaming and interaction worlds like Second Life, World of Warcraft, Minecraft and later on appearing Fortnite, Roblox and VRChat.
-Each of these examples have one or more elements of the Metaverse, be it in immersive technology (VR), major interaction and collaboration platform that unites millions worldwide, creation platform or 3D cross-world interaction games.
+Each of these Metaverse examples have one or more elements of the Metaverse, be it in immersive technology (VR), major interaction and collaboration platform that unites millions worldwide, creation platform or 3D cross-world interaction games.
+With that said, as the Metaverse gaming worlds will incorporate more immersive hardware as their medium, it will be essential to design and build them considering several key features, including perspective, safety, intuitiveness, comfort, and much more.

 At the end of the day, each of these products and games, could be the essential elements that will make up the beginning of the entertainment part of the Metaverse.
-Ultimately, more processing power, CPU and software developments will be required, however we are definitely up to a good start, considering that the whole concept of the Metaverse was simply a plot of imagination just three decades ago.
+One of the disadvantages of Metaverse is that ultimately, more processing power, CPU and software developments will be required, however we are definitely up to a good start, considering that the whole concept of the Metaverse was simply a plot of imagination just three decades ago.

 It could take us yet another decade for XR hardware, software, 6G, blockchain, AI, ML and other technology developers' joint effort, to shape the final concept.
 The one that would ultimately unite all of these worlds together, making them interoperable and accessible from any XR device, be it Augment Reality, Virtual Reality or Mixed Reality headsets or even desktop or mobile devices.
 At the end of the day, we are bound to see more exciting and immersive Metaverse worlds come to life, but without doubt, there will be only one Metaverse, which will unite all world development efforts together.